-Making meaningful comedies, those which have a soul searching message are not the easiest of things to do going on previous attempts to do the same.
+Making meaningful comedies, those which whilst being amusing have a soul searching message are not the easiest of things to do going on previous attempts to do the same.
 And sadly whilst "A Thousand Words" isn't a bad comedy it is another addition to the list of misses which doesn't quite balance the comedy and meaning in a smooth manner.
 As such what you get in "A Thousand Words" is pretty much 80 minutes of comedy followed by 10 minutes of being deep and meaningful.

 Now when it comes to choosing a comedian to star in a movie where they have to be silent you really couldn't choose better than Eddie Murphy and the movie plays to this fact right away with a witty opening scene.
-Now as I said, it feels like for the first 80 minutes what we get is comedy and as such you get some fast talking Eddie Murphy, some smart thinking Eddie Murphy as he tries to find ways to communicate with out talking and we get the facial clown with some wild eyes.
+Now as I said, it feels like for the first 80 minutes what we get is comedy and as such you get some fast talking Eddie Murphy, some smart thinking Eddie Murphy as he tries to find ways to communicate with out talking and we get the facial clown with some wild eyed expressions.
 In many ways it is classic Murphy, although the family friendly Eddie Murphy rather than the Eddie Murphy from the start of his career.
-We also get Clarke Duke delivering an entertaining performance as his assistant especially when Jack tells him to act like him during a book deal.
+We also get Clarke Duke delivering an entertaining supporting performance as his assistant especially when Jack tells him to act like him during a book deal.

 But then we get the 10 minutes of meaning and soul searching where Jack realises not so much what he has to do but with the leaves running out the significance of his words come home to him.
-Now you could say that "A Thousand Words" is simply about making us think about the words we say and not really meaning things but you could say the movie is about time and we shouldn't waste each leaf.
+Now you could say that "A Thousand Words" is simply about making us think about the words we say and not really meaning things but you could say the movie is about time and we shouldn't waste each moment, each leaf.
 You could also say it is about not holding on to the past and the things which make us negative.
-Basically there is some soul searching depth to the end of "A Thousand Words" and it works, it just doesn't really mix with the first 80 minutes of comedy.
+Basically there is some soul searching depth at the end of "A Thousand Words" and it works, it just doesn't really blend with the first 80 minutes of comedy.